Community members braved the grey weather on Sunday to celebrate the launch of the Xwaaqw’um big cedar canoe or “snuhwulh.”

 The canoe is 36 feet long.
 For longer voyages, the canoe will have room for nine paddlers, and removable seats can be added for school groups or smaller trips.

 “It’s such an old relation we have with the cedar tree.
 It has been around with us for generations.
-Many of the ancestors who totally believed in and depended on our relationship with XPȺ¸ or the cedar tree,” he said. ““There’s so much honour and respect for the idea of the cedar tree and how it gave its life . . . so we need to bring it back to life.”
+Many of the ancestors who totally believed in and depended on our relationship with [the cedar tree],” he said.
+“There’s so much honour and respect for the idea of the cedar tree and how it gave its life . . . so we need to bring it back to life.”

-Xwaaqw’um is the name of a Quw’utsun village that was made up of at least five longhouses in the Burgoyne bay area.
-The group hosts youth camps, gatherings, teaches Indigenous knowledge and is helping to build relationships to benefit youth and future generations.
+Xwaaqw’um is named after a Quw’utsun village that was made up of at least five longhouses in the Burgoyne Bay area.
+The group hosts youth camps and gatherings, teaches Indigenous knowledge and is helping to build relationships to benefit youth and future generations.

 After leading the group in a song of thanks and opening the table for the potluck salmon lunch, Tousilum waded into the water with the help of Akerman to take his first trip in the canoe.
 With Touslium’s son Qwiyahwul-t-hw, Jr. (Benny George) at the helm and other members of the community on board, the canoe glided out into the bay through the mist.